 In order for software developers to do their jobs as new hardware reaches the market, they will need the right tools to get their projects off the ground and into augmented and mixed reality devices.
 There have been completely new approaches to development when it comes to AR and MR, and these are some of the faces behind them.

 The names on the list below are helping create or tailor the development platforms that will bring software to the creative point it needs to finally change the world.
 If you're a software developer, you likely already know all of the people — and if you don't, you should.
-All of these names will appear next week in Next Reality's upcoming list of 50 People to Watch in Augmented and Mixed Reality.
+All of these names appear in Next Reality's list of 50 People to Watch in Augmented and Mixed Reality.

 Starting with a bachelor's degree in Mechanical Engineering from the University of Minnesota, James Heppelmann moved on to become President and CEO of PTC, a "global provider of technology platforms and solutions that transform how companies create, operate, and service the 'things' in the Internet of Things (IoT)," according to the PTC website.

 Heppelmann started working at PTC in 1998 when the company bought the startup he co-founded, Windchill Technology, which created the product lifecycle management software Windchill.

 With products like Vuforia and ThingWorx enabling developers to easily integrate image-based tracking and IoT solutions into their own projects, it's no wonder Heppelmann was one of the "7 IoT Leaders to Watch in 2017" by Hewlett-Packard Enterprise.